isaacnmm/pestpolicy-hugo2XX/content/posts/best-paints-for-aluminum-boats/index.md

 Before application, always do a proper sanding for you to achieve a smooth finish.

 The primer is also a firm adherent on old paints and can be conveniently used in covering large surfaces.
 RUST-OLEUM 8781502 is odorless and environmental friendly making it safe for use.
+Pros:
-Pros: - Easy to use - Environmental friendly - Compatible with other coats - Easy to clean - Strong adherent - Fast dying
+- Easy to use
+- Environmental friendly
+- Compatible with other coats
+- Easy to clean
+- Strong adherent
+- Fast dying

+Cons:
-Cons: - Hard to tell its durability
+- Hard to tell its durability

-> See Also: > Painting your Fiberglass Boat

 ###  [7.
 Hunters Specialties Liquid Paint](https://www.amazon.com/dp/B003V40N4K/?tag=p-policy-20)